Wenlock Olympian Games: History

-In 1860, when the games were held despite 'vile weather', Lieutenant Colonel Herbert Edwardes, who Brookes had invited to speak at the games, praised their founder and the WARS's work but showed disagreement with the Greek influence by publicly suggesting the games be called "'The Shropshire Class of British Work and Play', or anything else you will; but let it tell of English men and women, English boys and girls."
+In 1860, Brookes introduced the Shropshire Olympian Games, with their first games held at Much Wenlock, despite 'vile weather'.
+Lieutenant Colonel Herbert Edwardes, who Brookes had invited to speak at the games, praised their founder and the WARS's work but disagreed with the Greek influence of the name 'Olympian' by publicly suggesting the games be called "'The Shropshire Class of British Work and Play', or anything else you will; but let it tell of English men and women, English boys and girls."
 Despite this the Olympian name stuck.

 Following a dispute with WARS, in November 1860, the Wenlock Olympian Class separated from WARS and changed its name to Wenlock Olympian Society.

-In 1861 after several years of work by Brookes and his colleagues the Shropshire Olympian Games were introduced, with their first games held at Wellington.
 The first National Olympian Games were held in London in 1866 and were organised by the National Olympian Association (NOA) which had been co-founded by Brookes in 1865.
 The NOA ceased its operations in 1883.

 Baron Pierre de Coubertin visited the Wenlock Olympian Society in 1890, which held a special festival in his honour.
 He was inspired by Dr Brookes and went on to establish the International Olympic Committee.
 Brookes was named as an honorary delegate at the 1894 Sorbonne Congress at which the IOC was established, although he was unable to attend due to ill health.
 The Wenlock Olympian Games continued intermittently after his death in 1895, with significant revivals in 1950 and 1977.
 The current series has been running since 1977, and has received official recognition from the IOC and the British Olympic Association (BOA), exemplified by visits from the Princess Royal for the BOA in 1990 and Juan Antonio Samaranch for the IOC in 1994.